Today we have the farm vet out to look at the calves, dehorn if necessary and castrate those bull calves destined to become family steers.

 This is likely the easiest option for breeding a cow, but it has it’s expenses and drawbacks.
 You must be able to store the frozen semen in a tank made for that purpose or have an AI tech who will receive and store it for you, usually for an additional fee.

-Even the best AI tech has about a 70% success rate, so one must consider the time and expense of repeated attempts .
+Even the best AI tech has about a 70% success rate and NIH reports that the successful conception rate of AI can be as low as 10% in times of climate change, excessive heat or environmental stress, so one must consider the time and expense of repeated attempts .
 Between herd sires, I decided to have my girls Ai’d by my vet who trained at Georgia State University.
 Out of 9 girls inseminated, none settled.
 It cost me over a thousand dollars in semen procurement and tech fees and services and there was zero success.
 While these results are not typical, they do occur.
 Best case scenario, I would have had 6 or 7 of 9 pregnant.
 Still not ideal for me.

 Temporary Herd Sires: